Timothy McGee: Reception

-The character's portrayal and Murray's performance were well received by critics who praised the character's growth throughout the show's run.
-MaGee's seeming inexperience in the field during early seasons was noted by critics, with Bill Keveney of USA Today describing him as "a wet-behind-the-ears computer expert" in 2005.
+The character's portrayal and Murray's performance were well received by critics, who praised the character's growth throughout the show's run.
+McGee's seeming inexperience in the field during early seasons was noted by critics, with Bill Keveney of USA Today describing him as "a wet-behind-the-ears computer expert" in 2005.
 A few months later, Noel Holston from Sun Sentinel styled McGee as the "newer, nerdier agent" of the group.
-In 2007, television historian Tim Brooks described him as "the earnest, conservative probationary agent with invaluable computer skills who was often the victim of Tony's pranks".

-The Daily News referred to McGee as "the requisite tech wizard" of the show.
+In 2007, television historian Tim Brooks described him as "the earnest, conservative probationary agent with invaluable computer skills who was often the victim of Tony's pranks".The Daily News referred to McGee as "the requisite tech wizard" of the show.
 Alyssa Rosenberg from The Washington Monthly suggested that the characters of McGee, "an MIT-educated geek who writes thinly veiled novels about the team", and Abby Sciuto appear as "liberal stand-ins" in contrast to more conservative figures on NCIS, such as Gibbs and Tony DiNozzo.
-None of the characters' political views are specified within the series, and Rosenberg stated that, as a result, the show does not "demand that the audience take sides in divisive issues".
+None of the characters' political views are specified within the series, and Rosenberg stated that as a result, the show does not "demand that the audience take sides in divisive issues".

+As late as 2022, fans and critics continued to comment on the change in Murray's voice circa season eight.
+It became darker and raspier around the same time that the character's personality became more serious.
+Looper writer Alex G noted that many fans believe this to be an artistic decision, but Sean Murray had just lost 25 pounds and quit smoking, both of which can change a person's voice.